-“Why do you also transgress the commandment of God by your tradition?
+“Then came to Jesus scribes and Pharisees, which were of Jerusalem, saying, Why do Your disciples transgress the tradition of the elders? for they wash not their hands when they eat bread.
+But He answered and said to them, Why do you also transgress the commandment of God by your tradition?
 For God commanded, saying, Honor your father and mother: and, He that curses father or mother, let him die the death.
 But you say, Whoever shall say to his father or his mother, It is a gift, by whatever you might be profited by me; And honor not his father or his mother, he shall be free.
 Thus have you made the commandment of God of none effect by your tradition.
-You hypocrites, well did Esaias prophesy of you, saying, This people draws near to me with their mouth, and honors me with their lips; but their heart is far from me.
-But in vain they do worship me, teaching for doctrines the commandments of men” (Mat 15:3-9).
+You hypocrites, well did Esaias prophesy of you, saying, This people draws near to Me with their mouth, and honors Me with their lips; but their heart is far from Me.
+But in vain they do worship Me, teaching for doctrines the commandments of men” (Mat 15:1–9).

-“But woe to you, scribes and Pharisees, hypocrites! for you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in.
-Woe to you, scribes and Pharisees, hypocrites! for you devour widows’ houses, and for a pretense make long prayer: therefore you shall receive the greater damnation.
+“But woe to you, scribes and Pharisees, hypocrites!
+For you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in.
+Woe to you, scribes and Pharisees, hypocrites!
+For you devour widows’ houses, and for a pretense make long prayer: therefore you shall receive the greater damnation.

-Woe to you, scribes and Pharisees, hypocrites! for you compass sea and land to make one proselyte, and when he is made, you make him twofold more the child of hell than yourselves.
+“Woe to you, scribes and Pharisees, hypocrites!
+For you compass sea and land to make one proselyte, and when he is made, you make him twofold more the child of hell than yourselves.

-Woe to you, you blind guides, which say, Whoever shall swear by the temple, it is nothing; but whoever shall swear by the gold of the temple, he is a debtor!
+“Woe to you, you blind guides, which say, Whoever shall swear by the temple, it is nothing; but whoever shall swear by the gold of the temple, he is a debtor!
 You fools and blind: for whether is greater, the gold, or the temple that sanctifies the gold?
 And, Whoever shall swear by the altar, it is nothing; but whoever swears by the gift that is on it, he is guilty.
 You fools and blind: for whether is greater, the gift, or the altar that sanctifies the gift?
 Whoever therefore shall swear by the altar, swears by it, and by all things thereon.
-And whoever shall swear by the temple, swears by it, and by him that dwells therein.
-And he that shall swear by heaven, swears by the throne of God, and by him that sits thereon.
+And whoever shall swear by the temple, swears by it, and by Him that dwells therein.
+And he that shall swear by heaven, swears by the throne of God, and by Him that sits thereon.

-Woe to you, scribes and Pharisees, hypocrites! for you pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought you to have done, and not to leave the other undone.
+“Woe to you, scribes and Pharisees, hypocrites!
+For you pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought you to have done, and not to leave the other undone.
 You blind guides, which strain at a gnat, and swallow a camel.

-Woe to you, scribes and Pharisees, hypocrites! for you make clean the outside of the cup and of the platter, but within they are full of extortion and excess.
+“Woe to you, scribes and Pharisees, hypocrites!
+For you make clean the outside of the cup and of the platter, but within they are full of extortion and excess.
 You blind Pharisee, cleanse first that which is within the cup and platter, that the outside of them may be clean also.

-Woe to you, scribes and Pharisees, hypocrites! for you are like to white washed sepulchers, which indeed appear beautiful outward, but are within full of dead men’s bones, and of all uncleanness.
+“Woe to you, scribes and Pharisees, hypocrites!
+For you are like to white washed sepulchers, which indeed appear beautiful outward, but are within full of dead men’s bones, and of all uncleanness.
 Even so you also outwardly appear righteous to men, but within you are full of hypocrisy and iniquity.

-Woe to you, scribes and Pharisees, hypocrites! because you build the tombs of the prophets, and garnish the sepulchers of the righteous, And say, If we had been in the days of our fathers, we would not have been partakers with them in the blood of the prophets.
+“Woe to you, scribes and Pharisees, hypocrites!
+Because you build the tombs of the prophets, and garnish the sepulchers of the righteous, And say, If we had been in the days of our fathers, we would not have been partakers with them in the blood of the prophets.
 Why you be witnesses to yourselves, that you are the children of them which killed the prophets.
 Fill you up then the measure of your fathers.
 You serpents, you generation of vipers, how can you escape the damnation of hell?
 Why, behold, I send to you prophets, and wise men, and scribes: and some of them you shall kill and crucify; and some of them shall you whip in your synagogues, and persecute them from city to city: That on you may come all the righteous blood shed on the earth, from the blood of righteous Abel to the blood of Zacharias son of Barachias, whom you slew between the temple and the altar.
 Truly I say to you, All these things shall come on this generation” (Mat 23:13–36).